kingsdigitallab/alice-thornton/frontend/books/book_of_remembrances.md

-My Second Relapse by Grief when My Aunt Norton was at Newton about the Malice of My Enemies, Unjustly My Prayers and Meditations for Deliverance from these A Description of Mr Thornton's Falling Ill at Malton and in how Weak a Condition I was when He Left Me
+My Second Relapse by Grief when My Aunt Norton was at Newton about the Malice of My Enemies, Unjustly My Prayers and Meditations for Deliverance from these A Description of Mr Thornton's Falling Ill at Malton and in how Weak a Condition I was when He Left Me My Hopes of His Recovery from Dr Wittie's Encouragement Of the Continuance of My Dear Husband's Weakness notwithstanding All Helps The Death of My Dear and Honoured Husband
+My Exceeding Sorrow and Weak Estate of Body and Spirit upon His Death My Sad and Bitter Complaints, Meditations
+Prayers and Petitions upon this Most Sad Dispensation A Discourse of Mr Thornton's Comfortable Expressions to Mr Sinclair before His Last Illness A Description of Mr Thornton's Last Sickness and Several Passages in the Same Of His Burial
+'Upon the Fears of Death', in Verse, A.T.
+'An Inducement to Love Heaven', in Verse, A.T.
+'A Farewell to the Pleasures of the World', in Verse 'My Soul's Wish for God'
+A Widow's Prayer and Petitions to God
+Remember to Insert Some Remarks Forgotten in this First Book

 ## Notes